 Season:

-• Add the taco seasoning along with ¼ cup water.
+• Return to heat if needed.
+Add the taco seasoning along with ¼ cup water.
 Stir well and cook until the liquid has evaporated and everything is coated in seasoning, 3–4 minutes.

 3 Tablespoon taco seasoning